 NOTE 1 - There is some question as to whether the interface between the Offline Data Delivery Production and Data Delivery Transfer Services specializations for the Return File Service is a pure file transfer or whether it contains some out-of-file, service-specific information.
 The resolution of this question will depend on the detailed specification of the Return File service, which is still vague as of this date (June 2014).

-Radio Metric Services
+Radiometric Services

-Validated Data Radio Metric Service
+Validated Data Radiometric Service

-In the Retrieval configuration, the Validated Data Radio Metric service is configured using the following FGs:
+In the Retrieval configuration, the Validated Data Radiometric service is configured using the following ASCs:

-Retrieval Radio Metric Data Production; and
+Offline Data Storage; and

-Data Delivery Transfer Services.
+Data Transfer Services.

-Figure 4-7 illustrates the FGs and specializations used in the Retrieval configuration of the Validated Data Radio Metric service.
+Figure 4-7 illustrates the ASCs and SCs used in the Retrieval configuration of the Validated Data Radietric service.

-Figure 4-7: FG Specializations Used in Validated Data Radio Metric Retrieval Configuration
+Figure 4-7: SCs Used in Validated Data Radiometric Retrieval Configuration

 NOTE - There is some question as to whether the Data Delivery Transfer Services specialization should be the Cross Support File Transfer Service (aka Generic File Transfer Service) or a more service-specific specialization.
-The resolution of this question will depend on the detailed specification of the Validated Data Radio Metric service, which is still vague as of this date (June 2014).
+The resolution of this question will depend on the detailed specification of the Validated Data Radiometric service, which is still vague as of this date (June 2014).

-Table 4-6: FG Characteristics in Validated Data Radio Metric Retrieval Configuration
+Table 4-6: ASC Characteristics in Validated Data Radiometric Retrieval Configuration